CERT-Polska/karton/docs/how-to-run.md

 ### The blue pill

-Sadly, it's not possible to run a Karton service without Redis, Minio and `karton-system` manager.
+Sadly, it's not possible to run a Karton service without Redis, S3 storage and `karton-system` manager.
 We encourage you to try Karton, but we understand that not everyone wants to do all of this just to test a random piece of code.